ori-kruk/desgin/hornet.md

 ---
 ### Resource & Performance
+- Design to meet
+  - msgs qos
+  - msgs frequency
   - Use zero copy / loan for big messages
+  - Use SHM if possible
 - System test case

 ---